kartoza/docker-geoserver/README.md

 ### Pulling from Dockerhub

-The preferred way (but using most bandwidth for the initial image) is to get our docker trusted build like this:
+The preferred way (but using the most bandwidth for the initial image) is to get our docker-trusted build like this:

 ```shell
 VERSION=2.25.0